sante-numerique/atelier/Septembre_Daouda_Feghaly/README.md

 Biography of Albert Feghaly: Trained as a biologist, he quickly converted to bioinformatics.
 Albert is now a member of the IRIC Bioinformatics Platform team.
 He develops and maintains open source projects to support the academic community and to equip researchers.

-The shared code is located on github: https://github.com/sante-numerique/code_at_sante/blob/master/Septembre_Daouda_Feghaly/km_target_generator.py
+The shared code is available on github: https://github.com/sante-numerique/code_at_sante/blob/master/Septembre_Daouda_Feghaly/km_target_generator.py